 Jan and Meda Mládek Foundation

-This assortment of František Kupka’s works is considered “one of the world’s most important representatives of 20th century art”.
-As such, it forms a “basic pillar of the collection of the Jan and Meda Mládek Foundation” – creator and benefactor of Museum Kampa.
+This selection of Kupka’s works is considered “one of the world’s most important representatives of 20th century art”.
+It forms a “basic pillar of the collection of the Jan and Meda Mládek Foundation” – creator and benefactor of Museum Kampa.
 Established in 1999, the Mládek Foundation “promotes fine art and presents its modern collection that began in the 1950s”.

 František Kupka 1871–1957